AdyGCode/yt-clone/ReadMe.md

 Create a new folder inside `resources/views` called `channels`.

-Then create aa file called `index.blade.php` inside the `resources/views/channels` folder.
+Then create a file called `index.blade.php` inside the `resources/views/channels` folder.

 > **SHORTCUT :** We can create the folder and the file in one step